jetty840/Sailfish-MightyBoardFirmware/docs/azteeg-x3/azteeg_x3_v2.0.md

 is running, go to the "Machine Type (Driver)" submenu of the Machine menu.
 Select the machine "My Azteeg X3".
 If you do not see that machine listed, then you likely mis-edited the XML file causing it to be syntactically invalid XML.
 Correct the mistake and try again.
+Each time you change the XML file, you must exit and restart RepG which will only load the XML files once, at startup.

 Once "My Azteeg X3" is selected, connect to your printer over USB: